Tips to avoid scams

 Nuisance or Bullying

-If you're getting calls or texts that you consider nuisance calls or texts, fill out our Nuisance call log.
+If you're getting calls or texts that you consider a nuisance, fill out our unwanted calls and texts form.
 You'll need the information from at least the last three calls or texts.
 Fill out the form now

 What happens when you make a complaint to Spark